zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/aws/amazon-bedrock.md

 #### ChatCompletions (With History) and ChatCompletions (Without History) {#chat-completions}

-The `ChatCompletions (with history)` and `ChatCompletions (without history)` activities can be used with a variety of supported LLMs.
-More information can be found about the operations [here](/appstore/modules/genai/commons/#chat-completions).
+The [ChatCompletions (with history)](/appstore/modules/genai/commons/#chat-completions-with-history) and [ChatCompletions (without history)](/appstore/modules/genai/commons/#chat-completions-without-history) activities can be used with a variety of supported LLMs.

 Some capabilities of the chat completions operations are currently only available for specific models:

-* **Function Calling** - You can use function calling in all chat completions operations using a [supported model](https://docs.aws.amazon.com/bedrock/latest/userguide/conversation-inference.html#conversation-inference-supported-models-features) by adding a `ToolCollection` with a `Tool` via the [Tools: Add Function to Request](/appstore/modules/genai/commons/#add-function-to-request) operation.
+* **Function Calling** - You can use function calling in all chat completions operations using a [supported model](https://docs.aws.amazon.com/bedrock/latest/userguide/conversation-inference-supported-models-features.html) by adding a `ToolCollection` with a `Tool` via the [Tools: Add Function to Request](/appstore/modules/genai/commons/#add-function-to-request) operation.
 For more information about function calling, see the [Function Calling Documentation](/appstore/modules/genai/function-calling/).

 **Function calling microflows**: A microflow used as a tool for function calling must satisfy the following conditions:

 1. One input parameter of type String or no input parameter.
 2. Return value of type String.

-* **Vision** - This operation supports the *vision* capability for [supported models](https://docs.aws.amazon.com/bedrock/latest/userguide/conversation-inference.html#conversation-inference-supported-models-features).
+* **Vision** - This operation supports the *vision* capability for [supported models](https://docs.aws.amazon.com/bedrock/latest/userguide/conversation-inference-supported-models-features.html).
 With vision, you can send image prompts, in addition to the traditional text prompts.
 You can use vision by adding a `FileCollection` with a `File` to the `Message` using the [Files: Initialize Collection with File](/appstore/modules/genai/commons/#initialize-filecollection) or the [Files: Add to Collection](/appstore/modules/genai/commons/#add-file-to-collection) operation.
 Make sure to set the `FileType` attribute to **image**.

-* **Document Chat** - This operation supports the ability to chat with documents for [supported models](https://docs.aws.amazon.com/bedrock/latest/userguide/conversation-inference.html#conversation-inference-supported-models-features).
+* **Document Chat** - This operation supports the ability to chat with documents for [supported models](https://docs.aws.amazon.com/bedrock/latest/userguide/conversation-inference-supported-models-features.html).
 To send a document to the model add a `FileCollection` with a `System.FileDocument` to the `Message` using the [Files: Initialize Collection with File](/appstore/modules/genai/commons/#initialize-filecollection) or the [Files: Add to Collection](/appstore/modules/genai/commons/#add-file-to-collection) operation.
 For Document Chat, it is not supported to create a `FileContent` from an URL using the above mentioned operations; Please use the `System.FileDocument` option.
 Make sure to set the `FileType` attribute to **document**.

 #### RetrieveAndGenerate {#retrieve-and-generate}